 Step One: Gather up left over or about-to-be-tossed store-bought Christmas cards and tear off the fronts.
 (Top right picture.)

-nts up into various sized pieces and shapes.
+Step Two: Tear the card fronts up into various sized pieces and shapes.
 (Second picture, right.)

 Step Three: Run the torn pieces through a Xyron, or use another method to put adhesive on the back side of your torn pieces.
-In the picture at left, you can see my torn card pieces after I have put them through my Xyron 510.
+In the picture at left, you can see my torn card

-torn pieces.
+Step Four: Pick a pick of 12 by 12 scrapbook paper in a solid color that will coordinate with the torn pieces.
 For Christmas, it's easy to use a green, red, or white paper.
 Do not use cardstock as it makes the resulting Serendipity Paper too thick to be cut easily by your Cricut.

-e your torn card pieces to the 12 by 12 piece of scrapbook paper, in any random fashion.
-You can leave small areas of the background scrapbook paper showing through, you do not have to completely cover the background paper.
-(Picture at left shows my paper almost covered by the torn card fronts.)
+Step Five: Begin to adhere your torn card pieces to the 12 by 12 piece of scrapbook paper, in any random fashion.
+You can leave small areas of the background scrapb

 Step Seven: To further give your paper a collaged, artsy look you can also randomly place letter stickers in a coordinating or contrasting color on top of the torn squares.
-This is a great
+This is a great way to use up letter stickers you no longer want or use.
+Again, this is an optional step.
+The second picture at right shows the letter

 Step Eight: Your Serendipity Paper is complete and is ready to trim and cut.
 From the back side, you'll see that your card pieces hang over the edge of the 12 by 12 scrapbook paper, but no worries, you will just trim these edges off using a paper cutter or paper trimmer.